tschudin/tinyssb/src/poc-04/README.md

 offset into the symbol table).
 Such a table can also be used to find out whether a symbol was already encountered and that it therefore can be immediately replaced by its shortcut.
-Multiple applications can beneficially make us of one table in the case they refer to a sufficiently overlapping set of long symbols.
+Multiple applications can beneficially make use of one table in the case they refer to a sufficiently overlapping set of long symbols.
 After use, we will require applications to release a shortcut: using a reference counter, we can then internally decide whether the corresponding table entry can be